USA Banner

 PHMSA's environmental staff are responsible for managing the environmental review process for PHMSA action that are subject to NEPA, including rulemakings, special permits (also known as regulatory waivers), and certain grants.

-PHMSA does not conduct NEPA reviews for proposed new pipeline construction projects because PHMSA does not have infrastructure siting authority.
-The Federal Energy Regulatory Commission (FERC) provides authority over interstate gas pipelines and is responsible for NEPA review during their development.
-There is no comprehensive authority for interstate hazardous liquid pipelines unless they cross international borders, are located on federal land, or involve waters of the United States, in which case the appropriate government agencies would be involved.
-For all intrastate pipelines, the federal government has no power to determine their siting, and this authority is deferred to state agencies.
+PHMSA does not conduct NEPA reviews for proposed new pipeline construction projects because PHMSA does not have infrastructure permitting or siting authority.
+The Federal Energy Regulatory Commission hold this authority over interstate gas pipelines and is responsible for NEPA review during their development.
+There is no comprehensive Federal permitting or siting authority for interstate hazardous liquid pipelines unless they cross international borders, are located on federal land, or involve waters of the United States, in which case the appropriate government agencies would be involved.
+Siting authority for all intrastate pipelines is deferred to state agencies.

-Opportunities for public engagement can be found on the Federal Register.
-Public meeting notices will be published at least 15 days prior to the meeting date.
+PHMSA publishes opportunities for public engagement in the Federal Register and will publish public meeting notices at least 15 days prior to the meeting date.
 Comment periods for Notices, Proposed Rules, and Final Rules with environmental documentation depend on the class of NEPA action taken.